-- a) The complete name and address of offeror's firm along with the offeror's Tax ID.
+- a) The complete name and address of Offeror's firm along with the offeror's Tax ID.

 - b) Information on the person the state should contact regarding the proposal.

 - c) Names of critical team members/personnel.

 - d) Addenda acknowledgement.

 - e) Conflict of interest statement.

 - f) Federal requirements.

 - g) Alaska preference qualifications.

-An offeror's failure to address/respond/include these items may cause the proposal to be determined to be non-responsive and the proposal may be rejected.
+An Offeror's failure to address/respond/include these items may cause the proposal to be determined to be non-responsive and the proposal may be rejected.

 SEC.
-4.04 OWNERSHIP & LEASE SPACE INFORMAITON (SUBMITTAL FORM B)
+4.04 OWNERSHIP & LEASE SPACE INFORMATION (SUBMITTAL FORM B)

 Offerors must provide with their proposal the items outlined below.
-Offers will initially be reviewed to assure compliance with the following minimum responsiveness requirements:
+Offers will initially be reviewed to assure compliance with the following requirements:

-- A. Ownership information - B. Offered space - C. Date space may be occupied - D. Proposals shall be received by the deadline for closing of the Request for Proposal. - E. Offeror must submit with the proposal, or upon request by the State, a detailed floor plan of all areas of the proposed space drawn to 1/8" scale.
-The plans shall show livable and usable square footage of each room or area; and shall be labeled to show all rooms and areas listed in this RFP. - F. Offeror must submit with the offer, or upon request by the State, a parking layout plan that indicates the total number and location of each parking space the Offeror plans to provide.

-G. One set of photographs showing the exterior and interior of the proposed housing unit (i.e. front and rear main entrances, bathroom, living room, dining room, bedrooms, kitchen, and utility rooms).
+- A. Ownership information - B. Offered space - C. Date space may be occupied - D. Offeror must submit with the proposal, or upon request by the State, a detailed floor plan of all areas of the proposed space drawn to 1/8" scale.
+The plans shall show usable square footage of each room or area; and shall be labeled to show all rooms and areas listed in this RFP. - E. Offeror must submit with the offer a parking layout plan that indicates the total number and location of each parking space the Offeror plans to provide. - F. One set of photographs showing the exterior and interior of the proposed hangar unit (i.e. front and rear main entrances, bathroom, and utility rooms).

 SEC.
-4.05 HOUSING CONDITION (SUBMITTAL FORM C)
+4.05 FACILITY CONDITION (SUBMITTAL FORM C)

-Offerors must provide, or by request of the State, a detailed evaluation of the latest house inspection report or assessment report describing the health and condition of building.
-The report must be not be older than six months from the date of RFP.
-See evaluation questions in Section 5.06 Housing Condition.
+Offerors must provide a detailed evaluation of the latest facility inspection report or assessment report describing the health and condition of building, including the hangar door.
+The report must be no older than one year from the date of RFP.
+Offeror shall describe any type of security available at the hangar.
+See evaluation questions in Section 5.06 Facility Condition.

 SEC.
-4.06 EXTERIOR ENVIRONMENT AND ACCESS (SUBMITTAL FORM D)
+4.06 ENVIRONMENT, ACCESS, AND PROVISIONS (SUBMITTAL FORM D)